james-millner/jamesmillner.dev/content/posts/11-2024-retrospective/index.md

 I finally plucked up the courage to ask my partner of 10 years to marry me.
 Thankfully, she said yes!

-It's not the most traditional route, granted, but I've long though it's been the right thing to do.
+It's not the most traditional route, granted, but I've long thought it's been the right thing to do.
 I'm incredibly lucky to have such a special partner in my life, and we're excited to make official what we've known for a long time.

 ## Professional Work